semgrep/semgrep-docs/docs/writing-rules/experiments/join-mode/overview.md

 - 'unescaped-extensions.$PATH > template-vars.path'
 ```

 Combining the three code pattern Semgrep rules and the three conditions gives us the join rule at the top of this section.
-This rule matches the code shown here.
+This rule matches the code displayed below.

 ![Screenshot of code the join rule matches](/img/join-mode-example.png)